epxlp/Genetics_short_course_2016/pract4_bioinformatics/exercises/README.md

 Go to http://www.yuelab.org

-Navigate to 3D genome browser, click on the Hi-C tab.
+Navigate to 3D genome browser, click on the Hi-C tab.<br>
-Select IMR90 as the tissue type and search by RSID: `rs8050136`.
+Select IMR90 as the tissue type and search by RSID: `rs8050136`. <br>
 Zoom out once and examine the region that is observed to have chromatin interaction with the region containing the SNP.
 This was how the Claussnitzer paper selected which genes to follow-up in an eQTL experiment.

 # Exercise 5 - Mouse knockouts